netik/sndchecker/README.md

   return this as a score between 0-100%
 ```

-We consider anything < 30% to be a "bad track" with serious fluctuations in loudness.
+We consider anything < 40% to be a "bad track" with many quiet passages.

 # False Positives
 * Songs with many changes in loudness